 When you understand what’s causing your autistic child’s sleep problems, it can be easier to work out the most appropriate way to solve the problems.

 If you’re having trouble working out why your child is having sleep problems, try keeping a sleep diary.
-By writing down your child’s sleep behaviour, you might start to see a pattern, or notice something in the environment that could be affecting your child’s sleep.
-This record of your child’s sleep behaviour will also be useful for any professionals working with you and your child.
+When you write down your child’s sleep behaviour, you might see a pattern or notice something in the environment that’s affecting your child’s sleep.
+This record of your child’s sleep behaviour will also help any professionals working with you and your child.

 Some sleep problems are related to what children are doing before bed and when they go to bed.
 What time they go to bed and where they go to sleep are also factors.
 For example: